ray-project/ray/doc/source/ray-core/monitoring-debugging/limiting-memory-usage.rst

 .. note::

-    task retries are executed immediately.
+    Task retries are executed immediately.
 If there is a long running process it is possible for a task to keep retrying and fail and exhaust the oom retries.
 Consider increasing ``RAY_task_oom_retries``, :ref:`increase num_cpus per task to reduce the parallelism <limiting-memory-usage-increase-num-cpus>`, or :ref:`estimate the memory requirement and use memory aware scheduling <limiting-memory-usage-memory-scheduling>`.

 .. note::

-    actors by default are non-retriable since :ref:`max_restarts <actor-fault-tolerance>` defaults to 0, therefore tasks are preferred to actors when it comes to what gets killed first.
+    Actors by default are non-retriable since :ref:`max_restarts <actor-fault-tolerance>` defaults to 0, therefore tasks are preferred to actors when it comes to what gets killed first.
 Actor right now doesn't use ``RAY_task_oom_retries`` and instead uses :ref:`max_restarts <actor-fault-tolerance>` when it is killed by the memory monitor.
 This is to be changed very soon.

 .. _limiting-memory-usage-worker-killing-policy:

 Worker killing policy
 ---------------------

-The raylet prioritizes killing task that is retriable, i.e. when ``max_retries`` or ``max_restarts`` is > 0.
+The raylet prioritizes killing task that is retriable, i.e. when :ref:`max_retries <task-fault-tolerance>` or :ref:`max_restarts <actor-fault-tolerance>` is > 0.
 This is done to minimize workload failure.
 It then looks for the last one submitted and kills that worker process.
 It selects and kills one process at a time regardless of how frequent the monitor runs as determined by ``RAY_memory_monitor_interval_ms``.

 Let's first start ray and specify the memory threshold.

 .. code-block:: bash

-    ray stop; RAY_memory_monitor_interval_ms=250 RAY_memory_usage_threshold_fraction=0.4 RAY_min_memory_free_bytes=-1 ray start --head
+    RAY_memory_monitor_interval_ms=100 RAY_memory_usage_threshold_fraction=0.4 RAY_min_memory_free_bytes=-1 ray start --head

 Let's create an application two_actors.py that submits two actors, where the first one is retriable and the second one is non-retriable.